dwatteau/scummtr/FAQ.md

 You don't have the Blue Crystal.\001Come back when you have it.
 ```

 Here, the `\001` sequence will force a newline between the two sentences.
-You can put a `\001` wherever you would but a space.
+You can put a `\001` wherever you would put a space.

 Later games try to automatically handle newline placements (as a modern word processor would do), but it may not always suit your needs, especially when dealing with some objects, or when you need to choose a dialogue option from the verb interface.